-Strawberry crispy energy balls are a low sugar snack that is high in iron, fiber, and protein.
-Kids love the crunchy texture, you'll love the nutritious ingredients.
-Try making some for your family today!
+Crispy strawberry energy balls are a low sugar snack that is high in iron, fiber, and protein.
+Kids love the sweet flavor and crunchy texture, you’ll love the nutritious ingredients.
+This is a snack the whole family will love!

-My kids deem their classmates “school lunch-ers” or “paper bag-ers” based on their school lunch preference.
+My kids call their classmates “school lunch-ers” or “paper bag-ers” based on their school lunch preference.

 Our house has one of each… one kid who will happily eat whatever the cafeteria is serving and one who sticks to the same basic sack lunch each day.